 Thanks to the work of Kurt F. Kammeyer of Highlands Ranch, Colorado, many of the original 1835 melodies have been recovered.
 Kurt’s reprint of the original Emma Smith hymnal contains both text and notation with well-researched information on each hymn.
 Our research relied heavily on Kurt’s hymnal.
-Many of the arrangements heard on Emma’s Hymns are based on the 1835 melodies printed in Kurt’s book.
+Many of the arrangements heard on our recording are based on the 1835 melodies printed in Kurt’s book.

-As we arranged each hymn we tried to use instruments that felt right for every individual melody.
-It was our goal to create a sound reminiscent of the early 19th century.
+As we arranged each hymn we tried to use instruments that felt right for each melody.
+We weren’t necessarily trying to create authentic period arrangements, but instead we wanted to use traditional acoustic sounds to create new arrangements.
+We wanted a sound reminiscent of the early 19th century, but also something that allowed for new creative possibilities and craftsmanship.
 In order to accomplish this we used some very special instruments.
 Many of the instruments used on this recording are unique in that some were handmade by Geoff, while others date back to the earliest years of the 20th century.
 Geoff built the wood-top banjo, heard on Guide Us, O Thou Great Jehovah (and several other tracks), the low “D” whistle, heard on The Spirit of God, and the bodhrán, heard on The Lord Into His Garden Comes.
 The piano used on Glorious Things of Thee Are Spoken is Mark’s 1904 Coronado upright model.
 The mandolin heard on The Lord Into His Garden Comes is Mark’s 1921 Gibson F-4 model.

 FCMA Pearl Award Winner